CirrusMD/CirrusMD-Android-SDK-Example/README.md

 1. Use CirrusMD's Firebase account and CirrusMD will provide the `google_services.json` config file.
 2. Use your Firebase account and provide CirrusMD with the cloud messaging server key for your application.

-Within the application, the specific device must be registered for push notifications using the `CirrusMD.setPushToken(context, deviceToken`) method.
+Within the application, the specific device must be registered for push notifications using the `CirrusMD.setPushToken(deviceToken)` method.

 Information about fetching/managing device tokens with Firebase can be found [here](https://firebase.google.com/docs/cloud-messaging/android/client).